carbon-language/carbon-lang/lld/docs/design.rst

 There are three atoms: main, a proxy for printf, and an anonymous atom containing the c-string literal "hello world".
 The Atom "main" has two references.
-One is the call site for the call to printf, and the other is a refernce for the instruction that loads the address of the c-string literal.
+One is the call site for the call to printf, and the other is a reference for the instruction that loads the address of the c-string literal.

 File Model
 ----------